jhvst/jhvst.github.io/projects/rivi/semantics/main.md

                                                                   ┘
 ```

 The row index corresponds to SPIR-V `SubgroupId` and the column index to `SubgroupLocalInvocationId`.
-Some operations operate on these indices, such as `OpGroupNonUniformElect` which returns `true` if the `SubgroupLocalInvocationId` is zero.
+Hence, on the level of subgroups $c_{\lange \text{SubgroupId}, \text{SubgroupLocalInvocationId} \rangle}$.
+Some SPIR-V operations operate over these indices, such as `OpGroupNonUniformElect` which returns `true` if the `SubgroupLocalInvocationId` is zero.
 We could model calling this instructions as follows:

 ```
   {0 = 1⊑𝕩}¨subgroups